nrfconnect/sdk-nrf/doc/nrf/ug_thingy53.rst

 .. _thingy53_build_pgm_targets:

-Build Targets
+Build targets
 =============

-The build targets of interest for Thingy:53 in the |NCS| are listed on the table below.
+The build targets of interest for Thingy:53 in the |NCS| are listed in the following table.

 +--------------------------------+----------------------------------------------------------+
 |Component                       |  Build target                                            |